followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/cellHoverChanged.md

 <!--typeFunctionParamName1_field6-->key<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->any<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
 The key of the row.
-If a field providing keys is not specified in a <a href="/Documentation/17_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource">data source</a>, the whole data object is considered the key.
+If a field providing keys is not specified in a [data source](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource), the whole data object is considered the key.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->value<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->any<!--/typeFunctionParamType1_field7-->